Answers to all your questions

 Is it dangerous?

 This is an outdoor adventure, not an extreme sport.
-We've taken almost 5,000 guests over 6+ years of guiding in the Algarve without incident: You have nothing to worry about.
+I've guided over 5,000 guests hiking in the Algarve without incident: You have nothing to worry about.

-Of course, anytime one goes into the outdoors, or does any activity at all, they expose themselves to inherent hazards and risks.
-We manage these risks with the upmost care and professional responsibility, but the only way to eliminate them completely is to simply stay at home.
+Of course, anytime you go into the outdoors, you expose yourself to inherent hazards and risks.
+I manage these risks with the upmost care and professional responsibility, but the only way to eliminate them completely is to stay at home.

-Although we plan never to have to use it, we are prepared to handle any medical situation in the backcountry.
-We are trained and have multiple professional and up-to-date certifications in Wilderness First Response, Wilderness First Aid, and CPR from the industry-leading International Wilderness Medicine School in the United States.
+I am prepared to handle most medical situations in the backcountry.
+I am trained and have multiple professional and up-to-date certifications in Wilderness First Response, Wilderness First Aid, and CPR from the industry-leading International Wilderness Medicine School.